 We are developing Nature School Cooperative as an Integrated School.

-In an effort operate Forest Preschool as a diverse and integrated school option, we follow a 1/3 equity model where we reserve one-third of our enrollment for underserved and historically marginalized populations and students who would otherwise not receive a Forest Preschool experience.
+In an effort operate Forest Preschool as a diverse and integrated school option, we follow a 1/3 equity model where we are striving to reserve one-third of our enrollment for underserved and historically marginalized populations and students who would otherwise not receive a Forest Preschool experience.

 Colorado is beginning a "Universal PreK" option for children & families in 2023, which is still being rolled out by the new Department of Early Childhood Education.
 This option should provide 10 hours a week of supplemented childcare tuition for licensed programs.
 We are also working closely with the state to develop a licensed pathway for fully outdoor preschool programs, which we hope will be available in 2023.
 Both of these efforts will help to increase access and funding resources to programs to offset childcare tuitions in the coming year.

 Tuition prices are comparable to other outdoor based preschools which is often more than a typical preschool because we maintain a 1:5/6 guide:student ratio (Most other traditional preschools are 1:10).
+We are cultivating a Pay-What-You-Can culture to honor the unfair history of our economic system.
 We are also a worker-owned cooperative, & are part of a movement to be able to pay all of our employees fair, equitable and livable wages.
 You can learn more about that movement below.

 The seven principles used by the International Cooperative Alliance today are generally accepted by cooperatives worldwide.